NeuroWave & NeruoGlow

 -

-Emits a single, precise wavelength (monochromatic)
+Emits a single wavelength (monochromatic)

 -